sandialabs/firewheel/docs/source/install/prereqs.rst

    :start-after: dependencies-inclusion-marker
    :end-before: dependencies-inclusion-stop

-This section quickly outlines the system packages needed for full FIREWHEEL functionality with the exception of Python, discovery, minimega, git, and git-lfs as those are discussed in detail below.
+Below is a brief outline of the system packages needed for full FIREWHEEL functionality with the exception of Python, discovery, minimega, git, and git-lfs as those are discussed in further detail in subsequent sections.

 Full details about FIREWHEEL's dependencies be found in :ref:`firewheel-dependencies`.